 - Recycle all materials possible.

-- Reuse building materials, paper, cardboard, folders, envelopes.
+- Reuse building materials, paper, cardboard, folders and envelopes.

 - Minimise water wastage and energy consumption.